-To help you prepare for your future, we offer the BT Lifetime Super Employer Plan.
+To help prepare for your future, we offer superannuation through BT.
 Adobe contributes 9.5% of your salary (which will increase to 10% from July 2021), up to A$300,000 to your super account—and you can contribute to it as well, through salary sacrifice.

 How much can you contribute to your super fund?

 The maximum concessional contributions (employer contributions plus salary sacrifice contributions plus insurance premium reimbursements) will be A$25,000 for the 2020-2021 Financial Year.